-Welcome to the epicentre of Japan's unique traditions and culture, the city of Kyoto.
-Once the capital of Japan, it has since become its spiritual centre.
-Experience Japanese tea ceremony, visit enormous Buddhist temples and experience beautiful Shinto shrines.
+Kyoto, the epicentre of Japan's unique traditions and culture.
+Once the country's capital, is now its spiritual centre.
+Experience Japanese tea ceremony, visit enormous Buddhist temples and see beautiful Shinto shrines.
 Spot elusive resident Geisha who go about their mysterious daily rituals and performances of dance, music and conversation - all done gracefully behind closed doors, by invitation only.

 In the heart of Kyoto is the historic Gion district.
 For hundreds of years, it is Kyoto's famed district of entertainment and geisha.
 This is the place in Japan you will go to, to see and possibly meet an actual geisha - assuming of course, that you can afford the steep price required for an invitation.
 Along the streets here, are rows of historic wooden machiya teahouses.
 Hanamikoji-Dori is the place to dine at, but that is not cheap either.